 The Corporation sources its products and third-party services parts from a variety of suppliers, most of whom are located in North America and increasingly from overseas.
 Should any suppliers of the Corporation be unable to provide the necessary products or services or otherwise fail to deliver products or services in the quantities required or at acceptable prices, any resulting delays in the provision of services or in the time required to find new suppliers could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows and therefore on the dividends declared on the Common Shares.
 In addition, the ability of the Corporation to compete and grow will be dependent on the Corporation having access, at a reasonable cost and in a timely manner, to products, equipment, parts and components.
-Failure of suppliers to deliver such products, equipment, parts and components at a reasonable cost and in a timely manner would be detrimental to the Corporation's ability to maintain and expand its client list.
-No assurance can be given that the Corporation will be successful in maintaining the required supply of products, equipment, parts and components.
+Failure of suppliers to deliver such products, equipment, parts and components.
+Failure of suppliers to deliver such products, equipment, parts and components.
 It is also possible that the final costs of the equipment contemplated by the Corporation's capital expenditure program may be greater than anticipated by Management, and may be greater than the amount of funds available to the Corporation, in which circumstance the Corporation may curtail or extend the timeframes for completing its capital expenditure plans.

 The Corporation's ability to provide services to its customers is also dependent upon the availability at reasonable prices of raw materials which the Corporation purchases from various suppliers, most of whom are located in North America and increasingly from overseas.
 The Corporation believes alternate suppliers exist for all major required raw materials.
-The source and supply of materials has been consistent in the past; however in periods of high activity, periodic shortages of certain materials have been experienced and costs may be affected.
+The availability and supply of materials has been consistent in the past; however in periods of high activity, periodic shortages of certain materials have been experienced and costs may be affected.
 Management maintains relationships with a number of suppliers in an attempt to mitigate this risk.
 However, if the current suppliers are unable to provide the necessary raw materials, or otherwise fail to deliver products in the quantities required, any resulting delays in the provision of services to the Corporation's clients could have a material adverse effect on the Corporation's results of operation and cash flows and therefore on the dividends declared on the Common Shares.